Arpita Kulkarni

 Ph.D., Biology.
 Max Planck Institute for Developmental Biology, Tübingen, Germany

-Research Interests:I am fascinated by how biological diversity and evolutionary novelty are generated in nature.
-As a cellular and developmental biologist, I study how development gets tweaked over evolutionary time, and I do this using an interdisciplinary approach.
-To minimize existing sampling biases in the evo-devo field and to gain fresh insights into biology, my approach has involved establishing and working with new, unconventional invertebrate model systems.
+Research Interests:Arpita is fascinated by how biological diversity and evolutionary novelty are generated in nature.
+As a cellular and developmental biologist, she studies how development gets tweaked over evolutionary time, and she does this using an interdisciplinary approach.
+To minimize existing sampling biases in the evo-devo field and to gain fresh insights into biology, her approach has involved establishing and working with new, unconventional invertebrate model systems.

-In the Extavour lab, my work primarily focuses on the evolution and development of reproductive and nervous systems.
-I study the developmental function evolution of an insect-specific gene called oskar.
+As a postdoc in the Extavour lab, Arpita’s work primarily focuses on the evolution and development of reproductive and nervous systems.
+She studied the developmental function evolution of an insect-specific gene called oskar.
 Almost four decades worth of work on oskar has focused on its role in the context of the germ line – it was known only as a germ line determinant that acts as a nucleator for germ plasm assembly in higher insects such as Drosophila (where this gene was first discovered).
 However, our lab has shown that oskar is not limited to higher insect genomes (as was previously believed), and is present even in basally-branching insects, albeit with a somatic role in nervous system development, and surprisingly no role in the germ line.
-I study this somatic role of oskar in adult neural functioning using the upcoming evo-devo model, the cricket Gryllus bimaculatus, that we have helped establish.
-This work elucidates how genes like oskar arise, and how genes and gene modules get co-opted for new developmental roles across evolutionary time scales in animals.
-In addition, I am also involved in molecular evolution studies on various Arthropod species that look at the role of male and female tissues on genome sequence evolution using a comparative genomics approach.
+Arpita studied this somatic role of oskar in adult neural functioning using the upcoming evo-devo model, the cricket Gryllus bimaculatus, that we have helped establish.
+This work elucidated how genes like oskar arise, and how genes and gene modules get co-opted for new developmental roles across evolutionary time scales in animals.
+In addition, Arpita was also involved in molecular evolution studies on various Arthropod species that looked at the role of male and female tissues on genome sequence evolution using a comparative genomics approach.
 Insights from these studies inform our understanding of how genomic complexity arises in animals.

-Outside of the lab, I have served as a HGWISE mentor to 6 Harvard graduate women in STEM (2018-present), as an eLife Community Ambassador (2019-2020), and as a postdoc representative to 100+ postdocs at the Dept. of Organismic and evolutionary biology (2018-2020) at Harvard.
+Outside of the lab, Arpita served as a HGWISE mentor to 6 Harvard graduate women in STEM (2018-present), as an eLife Community Ambassador (2019-2020), and as a postdoc representative to 100+ postdocs at the Dept. of Organismic and Evolutionary Biology (2018-2020) at Harvard.

 Publications while at Extavour Lab: